Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ![58](assets/dk-ml-train3.png)

-In the `RESULTS` pane of any machine learning task, DSS provides a single interface to compare performance in terms of sessions or models, making it easy to find the best performing model in terms of the chosen metric.
+The `RESULTS` pane in DSS provides a single interface to compare performance in terms of sessions or models, making it easy to find the best performing model for the chosen metric.

-Here we can see the results of our first experiment.
+In the `RESULTS` screen we can see the output of our first experiment.
 DSS displays a graph of the evolution of the best cross-validation scores found so far.
 Hovering over one of the points, we can see the evolution of the hyperparameter values that yielded an improvement.
 In the right part of the charts, we can see final test scores.

 We can also see that some `Diagnostics` checks have been flagged.